erikc5000/island-time/docs/basics/dates-and-times.md

 val roundedUpToHour = dateTime.roundedUpTo(HOURS)
 // Output: 2020-06-30T07:00

-// Round down to the nearest hour (alternatively, use can use roundedDownTo()) val roundedDownToHour = dateTime.truncatedTo(HOURS)
+// Round down to the nearest hour (alternatively, you can use roundedDownTo()) val roundedDownToHour = dateTime.truncatedTo(HOURS)
 // Output: 2020-06-30T06:00
 ```